btiac1129/btiac1129.github.io/_posts/2020-06-23-Programmers-Coding-Test-Level1 49-10.md.md

 ## 새로 배운 내용 <a id="deep"></a>

 ### `str.join(_iterable_)`
 Return a string which is the concatenation of the strings in _iterable_.
+A `TypeError` will be raised if there are any non-string values in _iterable_, including `bytes` objects.
+The separator between elements is the string providing this method.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM5Nzc2OTE0LC0xOTkyMDE3NDAzXX0=
+eyJoaXN0b3J5IjpbLTYwMjIzOTQzNSwtMTk5MjAxNzQwM119
 -->